 - Marital lifestyle and each party’s ability to maintain it

 Alimony is not guaranteed under the statute but rather is based on the need of the recipient and the ability of the payer to pay.
-At Sweeney & Associates, LLC our attorneys discuss with our clients what an appropriate alimony award would be based on the factors set out in the statute in conjunction with the facts of each individual case.
+At Sweeney & Associates, LLC our attorneys discuss with our clients what an appropriate alimony award would be based on the factors set out in the statute in conjunction with the facts of each case.